amannj/amannj.github.io/_posts/2021-05-10-sectoral-dynamics.md

 ---
 layout: post
-title: "New book chapter: *New Perspectives on Structural Change: Causes and Consequences of Structural Change in the Global Economy*"
+title: "New book chapter: 'New Perspectives on Structural Change: Causes and Consequences of Structural Change in the Global Economy'"
 date: 2021-05-10
 ---